wttech/CQ-Unix-Toolkit/README.md

 ===============

-CQ Unix Toolkit is a set of POSIX shell tools that calls curl and other 3rd party commands to perform some different tasks such as:
+CQ Unix Toolkit is a set of POSIX shell tools that calls curl and other 3rd party commands to perform some different tasks on Adobe CQ platform such as:

 * Build, upload, list, download, install and deletion of CRX zip packages
 * Maintenance tasks: consistency checks, TarPM compaction and index merge, DataStore garbage collection

-Each separate action is wrapped to separate stand-alone script with additional usage output that allows to perform these tasks easily.
+* Active workflow instances list

-At least every tool requires valid login to CQ instance using three basic
+Each action is wrapped in separate stand-alone script with additional usage output that allows to perform these tasks easily.

-parameters:
+Basically every tool requires authorized connection to CQ instance which is performed by toolkit using three basic options:

    * -u (username)
    * -p (password)
    * -i (URL to instance) i.e. https://localhost:5510

 Which for what?
 ===============